Vanji Kottai Valipan: Plot

 Chokkalingam Navalar is a diwan at Vanjikottai Kingdom.
 He with his wife, Sivakami, is loyal to their King.
 Chokkalingam without any hesitation accuses that Senapathi, the brother of the King's second wife, Rani plotted the prince's killing.
 Found guilty, Senapathi is banished by the King but is helped by one of his soldiers to stay in the kingdom without anyone's knowledge.
 He later sets up a fire in the city and stabs the king with his sword.
 The king, before dying tells Chokkalingam to save his daughter Padma and the infant prince, and dies later.
 In order to fulfill the king's desire, Chokkalingam sails to safety with the king's children, leaving his family behind.
-Soon his wife does the same with her children, but is caught by Senapathi's army.
+Soon his wife does the same with her children but is caught by Senapathi's army.
 Leaving her children on the moving boat, she is imprisoned for life at an island prison.

-After, 10 years, the grown up Sunder plans to arrange his sister's wedding, but it is interrupted by Senapathi, who kidnaps Gowri (Vijayakumari) in Sunder's absence.
+Sundar and his sister, saved by sailor and Sundar started to work there.
+At one point, grown up Sundar he saved all the travelers and the Sailor reward him much and drop Sundar and sister at Vaji, a port town.
+Sundar plans to arrange his sister's wedding at Vanji, but it is interrupted by Senapathi, who kidnaps Gowri in Sunder's absence.
 While returning home for the preparation for the engagement, Sunder spots Gowri with Senapathi in his vehicle.
 In order to escape from Senapathi, Gowri jumps out of the vehicle and dies soon.
 Sunder, who seeks justice from Senapathi, plans to kill him, only to be captured by his army.
-After he is found guilty for his action, Sunder is later imprisoned for life in an island jail.
-There, he gets the chance to meet his mother.
-She explains to him about Senapathi's persecution of their family and the Vanjikottai kingdom.
+After he is found guilty of his action, Sundar is later imprisoned for life in an island jail.
+There, Sundar gets the chance to meet his mother.
+She explains past to him about Senapathi's persecution of their family and the Vanjikottai kingdom.
 They both plan to escape from the prison.
 However, his mother dies in the attempt.
-Sunder jumps into the sea and escapes.
+Sundar jumps into the sea and escapes.
 He was saved by a ship carrying slaves to Ratna Island.